RussMoore22/MoodMouse/docs/data-model.md

 | q4_ans | int                    | yes    | no       |
 | q5     | reference to questions | yes    | no       |
 | q5_ans | int                    | yes    | no       |

+The survey entity is given to a user daily when

 #### rorschach_imgs
 | name   | type           | unique   | optional |